Abstract Submission Information

 - New research in the understanding or treatment (pharmacological and/or psychological) of substance use disorders and behavioural addictions;

-- Abstracts about under-represented groups, vulnerable populations, and the social determinants of health;
+- Abstracts particularly focused on under-represented groups, populations experiencing marginalization, and the social determinants of health;

 Please review the abstract types carefully, to determine what type of presentation best fits the information you want to share.
-Authors are required to present in person in Victoria (except for digital-only poster presentations) and must pay the registration fee.
-Some presentations will be recorded live for on-demand viewing in the conference platform after the live event.
+Abstracts must be original work and prioritize evidence-based information.
+Author presentations are expected to align with what is submitted in the proposed abstract.
+Authors are required to present in person in Calgary and must pay the registration fee.

 Symposium

-A symposium is a 60-120 minute session designed to give conference attendees an in-depth understanding of a specific clinical or scientific topic.
+A symposium is a 60 or 90 minute session designed to give conference attendees an in-depth understanding of a specific clinical or scientific topic.
 Symposia are organized by small groups and should include between three and six related presentations by members of the group.
-A complete submission needs to include a “Symposium Overview,” abstract and a separate abstract for EACH presentation in the symposium.
-List the title of the Symposium Overview for EACH abstract submitted as part of the symposium.
 A symposium must allocate 25 percent of the session time to questions and answers, as required in CME guidelines.
-Symposia will be presented in person in Victoria, and may be recorded for on-demand viewing at a later date.
+Symposia will be presented in person in Calgary.

 Workshop

-A workshop is a 60, 90 or 120 minute session intended to give attendees new skills and understanding.
+A workshop is a 45, 60 or 90 minute session intended to give attendees new skills and understanding.
 Workshop presenters are encouraged to use interactive and experiential teaching formats such as small group discussions, case examples, demonstrations, interactive polls and other skill-building exercises.
-The plan for the workshop should be described in the abstract.
 The number of participants in each workshop will be limited to facilitate skill-building and active participation by attendees.
-Workshops will not be video recorded.
 Lectures submitted as workshops will be declined.

 Oral Presentation

-Oral presentations are concise presentations about a research project, new clinical program, educational initiative or other project in addiction medicine.
-Lead authors will have 15 minutes to describe their project accompanied by visual aids (slides), followed by five minutes of questions.
+Oral presentations are concise presentations about a research project, new clinical program, educational initiative or other project in addiction medicine and substance use care.
+Lead authors will have 10-15 minutes to describe their project accompanied by visual aids (slides), followed by five minutes of questions.
 Abstracts will be grouped together and delivered in moderated Oral Presentation Sessions.
-These will be in-person presentations, delivered live during the conference and may be recorded for the on-demand conference materials.
-Please note that a project or report may only be submitted for one type of presentation: oral, poster or digital poster.
+These will be in-person presentations, delivered live during the conference.
+Submissions from trainees are encouraged.
+Please note that a project or report may only be submitted for one type of presentation.

 Poster Presentation

-A Poster presentation is a visual summary of a research project, new clinical program, educational initiative, or other project or proposal in the field of addiction medicine..
+A Poster Presentation is a visual summary of a research project, new clinical program, educational initiative, or other project or proposal in the field of addiction medicine.
 Submissions from trainees are encouraged.
-Posters may be presented in person, digitally only, or both.
+Posters are to be presented in person.
 Lead Authors will prepare a printed poster to be mounted and displayed during the poster session, describing the project (we suggest organizing the poster with Introduction, Methods, Results and Conclusions, although other written formats are acceptable).
 Lead authors are expected to attend the poster session in person to discuss their work with conference attendees.
-Bulletin board size for each poster will be approximately 4 x 4 feet (approximately 1.2 x 1.2m) and mounting materials will be provided.
-Lead Authors of Poster Presentations may ALSO share their poster in the virtual conference, either by sharing the poster in digital form, or by providing a pre-recorded five-minute video describing the project for on-demand viewing using up to 12 slides.
+Bulletin board space will be provided for each poster along with mounting materials.
 Posters by trainees will be evaluated, with an award for the Best Poster by a Trainee.
-Please note that a project or report may only be submitted for one type of presentation: oral, poster or digital poster.
+Please note that a project or report may only be submitted for one type of presentation.

 TED-Style Talk